 The most impactful learning experiences – no matter the mode – all come from stretching oneself, or, as one of my CPA friends says, “punching above your weight class.”
 Giving your team the resources they need, in the quantities they need and when they need them, will help you develop leaders for the firms of the future!

-Editor’s note: This article originally published on the Firm of the Future.
+Editor’s note: This article was originally published on the Firm of the Future.